 3.62.
 The definitive countervailing duties on dicloxacillin sodium were imposed in August 2012 and those on amoxicillin trihydrate in November 2012.
 Both investigations were initiated in 2011 and led to the imposition of provisional duties.
-The subsidies investigations concerning metoprolol tartrate were initiated in August 2013.
-In February 2014 provisional countervailing measures were imposed on imports from India and definitive duties were applied in July of that $vear.^{42}$
+The subsidies investigation concerning metoprolol tartrate was initiated in August 2013.
+In February 2014 provisional countervailing measures were imposed on imports from India and definitive duties were applied in July of that year.
+41